 - Skype or Zoom: long, detailed, or potentially difficult conversations

 - Phone: long, detailed, or potentially difficult conversations (if you can’t Skype)

 Wondering what the rationale for my system is?
 Email is most vulnerable to being misinterpreted since you’re missing all the context from tone-of-voice, body language, and facial expressions.
 So, you want to reserve email communication for objective discussions.

 Chat platforms are every remote team’s best friend.
-You should use them to share general news (more efficient than sending a mass email and then getting individual replies), talking about stuff as a group, and socializing and getting to know each other (more on that in a bit).
+You should use this remote communication method to share general news (more efficient than sending a mass email and then getting individual replies), talking about stuff as a group, and socializing and getting to know each other (more on that in a bit).

-When you’re about to have a fairly in-depth, lengthy, or emotional meeting, you should always turn to Skype.
+When you’re about to have a fairly in-depth, lengthy, or emotional meeting, you should always turn to Skype or Zoom.
 It’s far more productive to video-chat with your employees for 45 minutes than type messages back and forth for two hours.
 And if you’re giving someone critical feedback or bad news, having that face-to-face element (which feels warmer and more human) is vital.

 When you can’t video chat, for whatever reason, calling someone is your second-best option.
 You can’t see their face, but at least you can hear them.

 It can also be helpful to run your messages through a tone analysis tool, like the Tone Analyzer.
 This app will warn you if you sound rude, curt, or annoyed.

 Does your team have watercooler moments?
 By that, I mean spontaneous conversations between co-workers about random (usually non-work-related) topics.
 These are far from a waste of time; on the contrary, they help synchronize the team, defuse messages and ideas across the organization, and can even jump-start some super productive discussions.